tel8618217223380/mollify/mollify/ReadMe.txt

 2.3.2 Enabling file upload progress
 -----------------------------------

-By default, file upload progress is not enabled.
+By default, file upload progress is disabled.
 To enable this feature, use following setting in "configuration.php":

 	$SETTINGS = array(
 		"enable_file_upload_progress" => TRUE